AdobeDocs/commerce-operations.en/help/installation/system-requirements.md

 -  Self-signed SSL certificates are not supported.
 -  Transport Layer Security (TLS) requirement - PayPal and `repo.magento.com` both require TLS 1.2 or later.

-### Supported browsers

-Storefront and Admin:

--  Microsoft Edge (latest and previous major version)
--  Firefox (latest and previous major version; any operating system)
--  Chrome (latest and previous major version; any operating system)
--  Safari (latest and previous major version; macOS only)
--  Safari Mobile for iPad 2, iPad Mini, iPad with Retina Display (iOS 12 or later), for desktop storefront
--  Safari Mobile for iPhone 6 or later; iOS 12 or later, for mobile storefront
--  Chrome for mobile (latest and previous major version [Android 4 or later] for mobile storefront)

 ### Xdebug

 [php_xdebug 2.5.x](https://xdebug.org/download) or later (development environments only; can have an adverse effect on performance)

 >[!NOTE]
 >
 >There is a known issue with `xdebug` that can affect Adobe Commerce or Magento Open Source installations or access to the storefront or Admin after installation.
-For details, see [Known issue with xdebug](https://support.magento.com/hc/en-us/articles/360034242212).
+For details, see [Known issue with xdebug](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/known-issues-that-affect-installation.html).